Vanced vs ReVanced: Quick Comparison

 Project Status

 YouTube Vanced was permanently discontinued in March 2022 after the development team received legal pressure.
-No official updates, patches, or new versions have been released since then.
+No official update, patch, or new version has appeared since.

-ReVanced is an active community project that continues to develop and release updates.
-It operates through public GitHub repositories and has an active contributor community.
+ReVanced is an active community project that keeps developing and releasing updates.
+It operates through public GitHub repositories with an active contributor base.

 App Model

-- Vanced distributed a complete modified APK that users installed directly.
-The app was pre-configured with all modifications built in.
+- Vanced distributed a complete modified APK that users installed directly, with all modifications preconfigured.

 Updates and Compatibility